aaronparker/image-customise/docs/install.md

 ## Install

-Installation of the Windows Customised Defaults is handled by `Install-Defaults.ps1`.
+Installation of the Windows Enterprise Defaults is handled by `Install-Defaults.ps1`.
 When using a deployment tool such as MDT, ConfigMgr or Intune, use the following command for install:

 ```powershell
 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy RemoteSigned -File .\Install-Defaults.ps1